I-35W Mississippi River bridge: Recovery

-Following the initial rescue, Mn/DOT retained Carl Bolander & Sons, an earthworks and demolition contractor of Saint Paul, Minnesota, to remove the collapsed bridge and demolish the remaining spans that did not fall.
+Following the initial rescue, MnDOT retained Carl Bolander & Sons, an earthworks and demolition contractor of Saint Paul, Minnesota, to remove the collapsed bridge and demolish the remaining spans that did not fall.
 Divers left the water briefly on August 18 while the company's crew used cranes, excavation drills and cutting torches to remove parts of the bridge deck, beams and girders, hoping to improve access for the divers.

 After the last person's remains were removed from the wreckage on August 21, the company's crews began dismantling the bridge's remnants.
 Crews first removed the vehicles stranded on the bridge.
 By August 18, 80 of the 88 stranded cars and trucks had been moved to the MPD impound lot where owners could claim their vehicles.
 Then workers shifted to removing the bridge deck using cranes and excavators equipped with hoe rams to break the concrete.
 Structural steel was then disassembled by cranes, and the concrete piers were removed by excavators.
 National Transportation Safety Board (NTSB) officials asked demolition crews to use extreme care in removing the bridge remnants to preserve as much of the bridge materials as possible for later analysis.

 By the end of October 2007, the demolition operation was substantially complete, enabling construction to begin on the new I-35W bridge on November 1, 2007.
 Much of the bridge debris was temporarily stored at the nearby Bohemian Flats as part of the ongoing investigation of the collapse; it was removed to a storage facility in Afton, Minnesota, in fall 2010.
-Federal officials planned to bring some of the bridge steel and concrete to the NTSB Material Laboratory in Washington, D.C., for analysis toward determining the cause of the collapse on behalf of FHWA, Mn/DOT and Progressive Construction, Inc. NTSB also interviewed eyewitnesses.
+Federal officials planned to bring some of the bridge steel and concrete to the NTSB Material Laboratory in Washington, D.C., for analysis toward determining the cause of the collapse on behalf of FHWA, MnDOT and Progressive Construction, Inc. NTSB also interviewed eyewitnesses.

 In the center, Donald C. Winter, former Secretary of the Navy, views the I-35W bridge collapse site.
 To the left is Minnesota Governor Tim Pawlenty.

 Peters announced that USDOT had granted Minnesota $5 million the day following the collapse.
 On August 10, Peters announced an additional $5 million "for Minneapolis", or "the state", "to reimburse Minneapolis for increased transit operations to serve commuters in the wake of last week's bridge collapse".
 U.S. Congress removed the $100 million per-incident cap on emergency appropriations.
 The United States House of Representatives and United States Senate each voted unanimously for $250 million in emergency funding for Minnesota that President Bush signed into law on August 6.
 On August 10, 2007, Peters announced $50 million in immediate emergency relief, a portion of the overall $250 million, which was given to enable "clean-up and recovery work, including clearing debris and re-routing traffic, as well as for design work on a new bridge".
 "On behalf of Minnesota, we are grateful for all of this help," Pawlenty said.